 Afterwards, try one of the Blackwell Rum Bar’s special tipples, hidden in the limestone cliff.
 Over at The Sands, there’s often jerk chicken on the bbq and cocktails at the bar.

 For breakfast and lunch, head to the thatched semi-afresco Gazebo for sea views and tasty fare.
 Try the local fruit plate - a delicious collection of mango, papaya, pineapple, watermelon, and naseberry.
 Come lunchtime, we loved the salads and grilled fish or chicken.

 The Clandestino Villa has a full kitchen; some of the suites and cottages have kitchenettes (best for preparing snacks rather than full meals).

 Due to the precarious nature of the setting (open drops into the sea, plenty of steep steps) children under 16 are not permitted in the main resort.
-However, all ages are welcome in the self-contained Deluxe Villa.
+However, all ages are welcome in the self-contained Clandestino Villa.

 Set in half an acre of jungle gardens (just a few minutes' walk from the main resort), the private Clandestino Villa is the only accommodation that welcomes families.
 Sleeping up to 8 people, the villa has 3 bedrooms, plus a 1-bedroom annexe.
 Facilities include a full kitchen, a private pool and private parking.
 Note that children staying here are not permitted elsewhere in the resort (e.g. the bar, restaurant, etc).

 Children staying at the Clandestino Villa are not permitted to go elsewhere in the resort (e.g. the bar or restaurant area).